RedGuard Blog

 Articles

 The following article was originally published in March 2013.
 It was written by our company's founder, Jeff Lange.
 We've updated it to reflect current industry facts and trends.
-Although there are no regulations in place for the design and construction of blast-resistant buildings, many of us are working toward that goal.
-In the meantime, here is a list of questions everyone should ask before buying a blast-resistant building.
-If you'd like to read a more comprehensive guide to blast-resistant buildings, we've shared that too.
+Although there are no regulations for the design and construction of blast-resistant buildings, many of us are working toward that goal.
+In the meantime, you need to ensure the protection of your team.
+With so many options available, it can be challenging to know which vendors to trust and what questions to ask.
+We are here to help you navigate the buying process.
+Below, we cover the five key questions you should be able to answer before deciding on a blast-resistant building company.
+By getting clear answers, you'll be able to choose a building that provides you and your team the peace of mind you deserve.
+Looking for more info?
+Check out our comprehensive guide to blast-resistant buildings.
 1. Was the Module designed and tested by a blast expert?
 The science of blast-resistant building design is no longer a new science, but it is still true that only a small group of experts have tested their designs.
-Make sure your blast-resistant building design has been taken off the drawing board and successfully blast-tested under the supervision of a well credentialed engineer.
+Make sure your blast-resistant building design has been taken off the drawing board and successfully blast-tested under the supervision of a well-credentialed third-party engineer.
 There's no shame in asking about your vendor's "experts."
 Even if they are civil or structural engineers, it's worth knowing about their training and background.
-Do they have years of experience in the science of blast-resistant design, or did they take a three day course to qualify them?
+Do they have years of experience in the science of blast-resistant design, or did they take a three-day course to qualify them?

 Blog Feature